lsamano/Moon-Harvest-CLI-Game-v2/README.md

 ### 🤝 Get to Know the Town
 - Coming Soon!
+- Clara, the intelligent war strategist
+- Bellita, the loving ranch owner
+- Ven, the vendor!

 ### 🐶 Daily Life
 - Game follows a daily cycle - Sleep to advance the game